Integer Echo State Networks: Efficient Reservoir Computing for Digital Hardware: Introduction

 Recent work on feed-forward networks shows that the binarization of filters in Convolutional Neural Networks can lead to enormous gains in memory and computational efficiency \cite{ECCV16}.
 Reducing the memory allocated to each neuron or synapse from a 32-bit float to a few bits or binary saves computation with minimal loss in performance (see, e.g., \cite{BinNN, QuanNN}).
 The increase in efficiency broadens the range of applications for these networks.

 This article addresses two important research directions in RC: training reservoir networks and implementing networks efficiently.
 We discovered several direct functional similarities between the operations in RC and those of hyperdimensional computing (HDC) \cite{Frady17}.
 HDC \cite{Kanerva09} or more generally Vector Symbolic Architectures \cite{Gayler2003} are frameworks for neural symbolic representation, computation, and analogical reasoning.
 The distinction from the traditional computing is that all entities (objects, phonemes, symbols) are represented by random vectors of very high dimensionality -- several thousand dimensions.
 Complex data structures and analogical reasoning are implemented by simple arithmetical operations (binding, addition/bundling, and permutation) and a well-defined similarity metric \cite{Kanerva09}.
-Specifically, RC and HDC are connected by the following core principles: ~ \begin{itemize} \item Random projections of input values onto a reservoir (which in essence is a high-dimensional vector) matches random HDC representations stored in a superposition; \item The update of the reservoir by a random recurrent connection matrix is similar to HDC binding/permutation operation; \item The nonlinearity of the reservoir can be approximated with the thresholded addition of integers in HDC. \end{itemize} ~ We exploited these findings to design Integer Echo State Networks (intESN), which perform like Echo State Networks (ESN) but with smaller memory footprint and computational cost.
+Specifically, RC and HDC are connected by the following core principles: ~ \begin{itemize} \item Random projections of input values onto a reservoir (which in essence is a high-dimensional vector) matches random HDC representations stored in a superposition; \item The update of the reservoir by a random recurrent connection matrix is similar to HDC binding/permutation operation; \item The nonlinearity of the reservoir can be approximated with the thresholded addition of integers in HDC. \end{itemize} ~ We exploited these findings to design integer Echo State Networks (intESN), which perform like Echo State Networks (ESN) but with smaller memory footprint and computational cost.

 In the proposed architecture, the reservoir of the network contains only constrained integers for each neuron, reducing the memory of each neuron from a 32-bit float to only a few bits.
 The recurrent matrix multiply update is replaced by a permutation (or even a cyclic shift), which results in the dramatic boosting of the computational efficiency.
 We validate the architecture on several tasks common in the RC literature.
-All examples demonstrate satisfactory approximation of performance of the conventional ESN.
+All examples demonstrate satisfactory approximation of performance of the conventional ESN; while the implementation on field-programmable gate array confirms the amenability of intESN for digital hardware.